open-telemetry/opentelemetry.io/content/en/docs/collector/howto-custom-collector.md

 In order to make it easy for developers to create their own custom builds of the Collector, the OpenTelemetry Community has developed a tool called `OpenTelemetry Collector Builder`.

-The `builder` is meant to help developers to quickly assemble and build their own collector's distributions, based on a given configuration file.
+The `builder` is meant to help developers quickly assemble and build their own collector's distributions, based on a given configuration file.

 As part of the process the `builder` will generate the collector's source code, which you can borrow and steal as your own to help build and debug your own components, so let's get started.